amoradinejad/limHaloPT/Paper/paper.md

 # Dependencies

 The `limHaloPT' package calls various functions from [CLASS](https://github.com/lesgourg/class_public) Boltzman solver, including the matter power spectrum and transfer functions, growth factor etc. Furtehrmore, the loop calculations are performed with direct numerical integration, using routines of [CUBA](http://www.feynarts.de/cuba/) library.
 Furthermore, the code uses several functions of [GSL](https://www.gnu.org/software/gsl/doc/html/) scientific library.

+# Future Extensions

+Future releases will provide additional modules, for example, to include observational effects such as redshift-space distortions and the Alcock-Paczynski effe.
+Furthermore, we plan to extend this code to higher-order statistics of line intensity fluctuations.
+Extension ofthe code to include other emission lines emitted from star-fromaing galaxies is straightforward.

 # Acknowledgements